roypur/9f-js/README.md

 ##f.encode(str)
-encodes str and returns the encoded value
+Encodes str and returns the encoded value

         - => -a
         [ => -b